 The ECMWF deterministic forecasts are verified against the synoptic observations.
-The RMSE and Bias scores are calculated for every forecast cycle, every 6 hours from the t+6 to the t+120 forecast hour for every synoptic station, indicating the degree to which the forecast values differ from the observations.
+The RMSE and Bias scores are calculated for every forecast cycle, every 6 hours from the t+6 to the t+120 forecast hour (here presented up to 72h) for every synoptic station, indicating the degree to which the forecast values differ from the observations.
 The scores, which are averaged over all stations, are presented below.
 The verification was performed for every season and the main findings are as follows: